andycroll/andycroll.com/_posts/2018/2018-03-18-check-your-database-indexes-for-activerecord-scopes.md

 Modern SQL databases can be incredibly quick and powerful, but you still need to do some tuning.

 Without indexes on often-queried fields on tables, the database does a sequential scan (or in the case of more complex queries, multiple scans).
 A sequential scan can take many times longer to execute as you add more records.
-While there might be less difference on tens of records, scans over thousands of records without an index can be very slow.
+While there might not be much difference on tens of records, scans over thousands of records without an index can be very slow.

 I like this heuristic: any individual SQL query in production should take between 1-10ms.
 If it's taking longer than that, particularly on an action that is used a lot, you should find out why.